mephisto83/a-frame-components/docs/slider.md

     title-position="top"
     title-text-font="assets/fonts/Plaster-Regular.ttf"
     percentage-text-font="assets/fonts/Plaster-Regular.ttf"
-></a-slider>
+></frame-slider>
 ```

-## Customizing `a-slider`
+## Customizing `frame-slider`

-To customize the `a-slider` component, modify its properties as needed to fit the design and functional requirements of your application.
+To customize the `frame-slider` component, modify its properties as needed to fit the design and functional requirements of your application.
 The component's flexibility allows for a wide range of visual styles and behaviors.

 Remember to include the necessary assets, such as font files, and ensure they are correctly pathed in your project's directory structure.

 For any additional or undocumented properties (`[propName: string]: any;`), you can pass custom attributes to further customize the slider's appearance or behavior.
-This catch-all property ensures that the `a-slider` component can adapt to future requirements or integrate with other systems seamlessly.
+This catch-all property ensures that the `frame-slider` component can adapt to future requirements or integrate with other systems seamlessly.